96boards/documentation/IoTEdition/nitrogen/getting-started/README.md

 ## Starting the board for the first time

-**The Nitrogen comes preloaded with ... and can be up and running with a few simple steps:**
+###### Coming soon...

 -

 ***

-## Learn to build and flash applications to your Carbon Board
+## Learn to build and flash applications to your Nitrogen Board

-It's time to see what your Carbon can do.
+It's time to see what your Nitrogen can do.
 From here you can learn how to build your own applications, or flash some of our pre-built ones, available on the Downloads page:

 - [Downloads page](../downloads/README.md): This page contains prebuilt OS and Application files, simply download and flash to get started!
-- [Building for Carbon](../build/README.md): In a few simple steps, here you will learn how to build and flash your own application to the Carbon.
+- [Building for Nitrogen](../build/README.md): In a few simple steps, here you will learn how to build and flash your own application to the Nitrogen.
-- [Installation page](../installation/README.md): Find instructions on how to flash new applications to your Carbon!
+- [Installation page](../installation/README.md): Find instructions on how to flash new applications to your Nitrogen!
 - [Support](../support/README.md)
    - From bug reports and current issues, to forum access and other useful resources, we want to help you find answers